-Your breast tissue & axillary lymph nodes have been removed during surgery.
-The incisions have been temporarily numbed with local anaesthetic and sewn together with dissolvable stitches under the skin.
+Your breast tissue has been removed during surgery.
+The incision has been temporarily numbed with local anaesthetic and sewn together with dissolvable stitches under the skin.

-A dressing has been applied to the wound, often a skin adhesive and overlying paper tape such as Steristrips®.
+An adhesive dressing has been applied to the wound.
 You can safely get the dressing wet in the shower and gently dab dry afterward.

-Tubes have been inserted to drain the mastectomy and axillary wound fluid.
-After the drain tubes have been removed, typically five to 10 days following surgery, leakage of fluid might occur for a few days through the skin hole.
+A tube has been inserted to drain mastectomy wound fluid.
+After the drain tube has been removed, typically five to 10 days following surgery, leakage of fluid might occur for a few days through the skin hole.
 Do not be alarmed.
 Simply keep the skin clean (wash the area with water) and re-apply an absorptive dressing over the hole.

 Please check the wound dressing daily.
 If you go home with a drain tube in, clear instructions will be given to you by the nursing staff and/or breast care nurse.